AsclepiusInformatica/breaking-news/Breaking-News-drafts/Breaking-News-1_Malvertising.md

 The Interactive Advertising Bureau estimates malicious advertising -- malvertising -- <a href="http://www.iab.com/news/digital-ad-industry-will-gain-8-2-billion-by-eliminating-fraud-and-flaws-in-internet-supply-chain-iab-ey-study-shows/">"costs the U.S. digital marketing, advertising, and media industry $8.2 billion annually."</a>

 A few years ago malvertising was merely scamming the system: fake ads, fake traffic, fake analytics.
-Ad-tech's unregulated labyrinths of  circumlocution systems, for bidding, placing, and tracking ads, makes it a hacker's heaven.
+Ad-tech is a a hacker's heaven, an unregulated labyrinth of circumlocution systems for bidding, placing, and tracking ads.

 "All the code is awful and you aren't allowed to change it anyway," says <a href="http://www.poynter.org/2016/ad-tech-is-broken-heres-how-newsrooms-can-fix-it/407800/">Salon developer Aram Zucker-Scharff</a>.
 "Usually ad servers claim they run some sort of checks, but considering just how many malicious or badly formed ads get through, it is pretty apparent they don't do much."

-The hacker's goal is to bill, make that, bilk advertisers for ads no human ever saw.
+The hacker's goal is to bill, a.k.a., bilk, advertisers for ads no human ever saw.
 Their fraud takes several forms: Ad stacking piles multiple ads on top of each other.
 Ad stuffing shrinks ads to invisible 1-pixel squares.
 Click farms send fraud users to real sites.
 Clickjacking sends real users to fraud sites.

-This example comes from <a href="https://kalkis-research.com/clickbait-and-traffic-laundering-how-ad-tech-is-destroying-the-web">Kalkis Research</a>: "You'll be redirected through a loop of various shell websites, spending a fraction of a second on each."
-This makes analytics algorithms see these sites as high-quality with lots of traffic.
-"Once the shell websites have good enough Alexa rankings, and off-the-chart demographics, they sign contracts to display ads with much better terms."
+This example comes from <a href="https://kalkis-research.com/clickbait-and-traffic-laundering-how-ad-tech-is-destroying-the-web">Kalkis Research</a>: "You'll be redirected through a loop of various shell websites, spending a fraction of a second on each [making the bogus sites seem, to analytics algorithms, as high-quality and high-traffic].
+Once the shell websites have good enough Alexa rankings, and off-the-chart demographics, they sign contracts to display ads with much better terms."

 A shell game.
 A con.
 That what malvertisers did, before they became racketeers.

 <h2>Malvertising</h2>
 The cyber miscreants now have a new scheme.
 They don't just scam advertisers, they also <em>buy</em> ads.
-Their new goals: Install spyware, scareware, and ransomware via websites.
-Capture site-visitors' computers for their "zombie army" to attack more websites and more web users.
+Their new goals: Install spyware, scareware, and ransomware via websites; capture site-visitors' computers for their "zombie army" to attack more websites and more web users.

 <a href="http://idlewords.com/talks/website_obesity.htm">"Ads have become the major vector for malware,"</a> said Maciej Ceglowski in his Web Directions keynote. (<a href="http://idlewords.com/talks/">All his talks</a> are essential reading.)